JorntJongsma/web_portfolio/README.md

-# WEBSITE IN proggress
+# website in progress

-contains only python so far
+Contains only python so far.